Freezing-In Gravitational Waves: Gravitational wave spectrum

 \section{Gravitational wave spectrum}

 In this section we embed the graviton production rate into cosmological evolution.
-Our main assumption is that, after the hot Big Bang, a thermal plasma of $\phi$-particles with maximum temperature $\Tmax$ is present.
+Our main assumption is that, after the hot Big Bang, a thermal plasma of $\phi$-particles with temperature $\Tmax$ is present.
 Throughout the expansion of the universe the thermal plasma produces GWs.
-From the definition of \Eq{f_h_definition} it follows that the GW differential energy density is $d\rhoGW(t,k)=2k \fh(t,k)\frac{d^3k}{(2\pi)^3}$, where a flat space-time metric has been assumed, and the factor of $2$ takes into account the two polarization states that contribute to the energy density.
+From the definition of \Eq{f_h_definition} it follows that the GW differential energy density is $d\rhoGW(t,k)=2k \fh(t,k)\frac{d^3k}{(2\pi)^3}$, where a flat space-time metric has been assumed, and the factor of $2$ takes the two polarization states into account which contribute to the energy density.
 We can rewrite the equation for the energy density as $\frac{d\rhoGW}{dt\, d{\rm ln} k}=\frac{k^4 }{\pi^2}\,\dfh$\,.
 Generalizing to an expanding universe, the GW energy density evolves as~\cite{Ghiglieri:2015nfa}

 where $H$ is the Hubble parameter and we have defined $R(t,k)\equiv\,2 \,k\,\dfh(t,k)$.
 Note that for the $\Ott$ and $\Ozf$ contributions, which we shall discuss here, $\dfh$ has no explicit time dependence.
 We will therefore treat $\dfh$ without explicit time dependence in the following derivation.
 Now that we consider a thermal plasma in an expanding universe, the temperature decreases over time.
 Therefore we have an implicit time/temperature dependence.